slint-ui/slint/docs/testing.md

 You can add an argument to test only for particular tests.

-If there is a property `test` in the last component of the file, the test will make sure this property equal to bool.
+If the last component in the file includes a `bool` property named `test`, the test will verify that its value is `true`.

 example: